pinax-network/graph-networks-libs/packages/rust/README.md

 ### Fetching the latest registry

-To fetch the latest registry version from the official source
+To fetch the latest compatible registry version from registry.thegraph.com

 ```rust